vkoves/carpe/CONTRIBUTING.md

 	- **Describe steps for recreating the bug** - step by step instructions will make it possible for others to reproduce the issue and debug it, so the better the instructions, the more likely the problem will get solved.
+	- **Provide environment information** - a bug report should contain the browser and operating system you were using when you found the bug, which should include version numbers.
 	- **Give an urgency assessment** - at the end of the issue, give your personal assessment of how important this issue is.
 Does the bug make the platform completely unusable?
 It probably deserves more attention.